ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 # Overall Analysis Plan

-Use this as a workflow to analyze different graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful"
+Use this as a workflow to analyze different graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful".

+A validation in torch assessing the applicability of brain network analysis to resilience research has been initiated using multiple stress paradigms (acute vs. chronic stress) and network architectures.
+Preliminary findings indicate chronic stress–associated alterations in network organization and dynamics.

+old torch implementation #upload here or keep this repo nengo-only? or for later paper in supplements?

+This workflow is intended to analyze graph-based neural network models incorporating recurrence, excitatory/inhibitory (E/I) balance, and neuromodulatory mechanisms in order to improve biological plausibility.

+The long-term goal is to investigate whether biologically inspired network architectures can provide mechanistic insights into stress resilience and adaptive network dynamics.

+This line of work originated in the context of the initial application for the Nengo Summer School 2025.

+---

+All start implementations can be analyzed with the following pipeline:
+This pipeline resulted from failures I had with a pipeline implementation 2024, it was already possible to use it to analyze networks with it :)

 ## 1. Quality Control & Weight Distribution